kabirsachdev7/cse15l-lab-reports/lab3.md

 ### Example 2: /add-message?s=How are you__
 ![image](https://user-images.githubusercontent.com/114371214/215438110-808e5e87-0878-4079-8c26-0b35a50660df.png)

 Similarly, example 2 calls the `handleRequest` method using the argument `/add-message?s=How are you`.
-The method is called with the argument of the `url`, with it being `/add-message?s=How are you,` which is further split on `=` where the second element of the array is concatenated to `loadingString`. `loadingString` is returned producing the output of `\nHow are you`, as shown on the fifth line of the example
+The method is called with the argument of the `url`, with the argument being `/add-message?s=How are you,` which is further split on `=` where the second element of the array is concatenated to `loadingString`. `loadingString` is returned producing the output of `\nHow are you`, as shown on the fifth line of the example

 ---